Can Pilates Exercises be Used to Ease Degenerative Disc Disease Pain?

 How does Pilates Benefit People with Degenerative Disc Disease?

-Pilates builds strength by training the entire body including area that support the spine—core muscles, the back, abdomen, and pelvic floor are strengthened.
-It promotes full-body fitness, including breath and mind, give integrative fitness.
-Posture is improved as well as energy.
-This treatment helps relieve degenerative disc disease.
+Pilates builds strength by training the entire body including areas that support the spine—core muscles, the back, abdomen, and pelvic floor are all strengthened.
+It promotes full-body and mind fitness making for an integrative fitness routine.
+Posture is also improved as well as energy.
+All of which collectively helps to relieve pain associated with degenerative disc disease.

 Moves such as the pelvic curl, supine twist, chest lift and leg changes are good for spinal alignment, lumbar spine control and lengthening the latissimus dorsi muscle.
 The broadest and most powerful back muscle, it is also one of the widest muscles in the human body.

 Because everyone is different, it is important that you talk with your physician or physical therapist prior to starting Pilates.
 They may tell you specific exercises you should avoid during this treatment.
-If in a class setting, let the instructor know your condition and the advice from the medical professional.
+If in a class setting, let the instructor know your condition and the advice you received from your medical professional.

 Real Patients Real Stories

 Several examples of those who used Pilates as a degenerative disc disease treatment include a 64-year-old man who, in the early 1980s, injured his back while volunteering as a firefighter.
 He had surgery following the injury, but problems continued.
 An MRI showed his degenerative disc disease six years ago.
 He simply did not feel comfortable moving around.
 He has trouble bending over to pick something up off the floor.
 An avid boater, he wanted to feel comfortable walking on floating docks again.

 He tried physical therapy, gym programs, chiropractors and several more surgeries to no relief.